guyindepurker/minesweeper/README.md

 with cool features that does not exist in the real version of Minesweeper game on windows

 ## GitHub Pages
-You can see the app at the following link:
+You can see the game at the following link:
 [GitHub Pages](https://guyindepurker.github.io/minesweeper/)

-Or copy this link
+Or copy this link:

 `https://guyindepurker.github.io/minesweeper/`